SG-LIUM/SGL-SpeechWeb-Demo/DEVELOPER_DOCUMENTATION.md

 First of all, the plugin put the json data in an object to use them.
 Then, when the comparison is made, it simply add other information to this json object concerning the words that are different between the first transcriptions (reference: index 0) and the others (hypothesis: index>0).

 The computation of the comparison can be long.
 The plugin is made so it will not freeze the browser but if the enhanced json data are get back by the developer and put on the server, they can be directly used and the user will not have to waste time in computation.
-The enhanced json data have to be recovered and saved in /assets/files with the name 'enhanced-transcription.json'.
+The enhanced json data have to be recovered and saved in "/assets/files" with the name "enhanced-transcription.json".
 When the user visit the web page, if the file is found on the server, the results appear directly, if not , the calculation is made.

 ### C) Elements to insert in your code

 #### 1) Initializing the controllers

 Two different controllers are necessary for the transcription comparator and for the diarization viewer.
-The service 'Controller' from the 'controllerServices' is dedicated to the controllers initialization.
+The service `Controller` from the `controllerServices` is dedicated to the controllers initialization.
 They will attach specific instances to a root scope as well as useful functions that are then available in the html pages.

-The instance manipulated for the transcription comparator is transcriptionData which contain the important information built from the seg and json files given by the developer (or only the enhanced json data file if present).
-The instance manipulated for the diarization viewer is transcriptionData again and speakerBar which contain the information built from  transcriptionData and which permit to handle the interactive bar.
+The instance manipulated for the transcription comparator is `transcriptionData` which contain the important information built from the seg and json files given by the developer (or only the enhanced json data file if present).
+The instance manipulated for the diarization viewer is `transcriptionData` again and `speakerBar` which contain the information built from `transcriptionData` and which permit to handle the interactive bar.

 The transcription comparator has to call the service :

 	Controller.initializeTranscriptionComparisonCtrl($scope,step);

-step is the integer value representing the number of word displayed at the same time.
+`step` is the integer value representing the number of word displayed at the same time.

 The diarization viewer has to call the service :

 	Controller.initializeDiarizationCtrl($scope,step,numTranscription,colors);

-step has the same signification as previously.
+`step` has the same signification as previously.
 As we have seen before, the json data given by the developer are an array of transcription.
-A diarization viewer's controller handle one transcription only (its goal his to give a graphical representation of the different stakeholders for one transcription). numTranscription is the index in the array of the transcription that will be used.
+A diarization viewer's controller handle one transcription only (its goal his to give a graphical representation of the different stakeholders for one transcription). `numTranscription` is the index in the array of the transcription that will be used.

-colors is an array of color names.
+`colors` is an array of color names.
 One color is attributed to one speaker on the bar: they will be given in the order of the array to the speakers sorted (decreasing) by their speaking time.
 Nevertheless, if they are less speakers in the transcriptions than colors given, only the first colors will be used.
 And if they are more speakers than colors given, the last color will be used several time for the speakers whose talk the less.

 #### 2) Elements to use in the html pages